Cohen 1987 Gynaecomastia Classification System

 Group 4: Cohen 1987 Gynaecomastia Classification System

-Presentation: Severe enlargement with pronounced excess skin and ptosis, resembling a female breast, this grade usually requires more extensive surgery, often combining tissue excision with skin removal and contouring to restore a masculine chest shape.
+Presentation: Severe enlargement with pronounced excess skin and ptosis, resembling a female breast, this grade usually requires more extensive surgery, often combining tissue excision with skin removal and contouring.

 Book your appointment online now